Evenalm/Snake/README.md

 # Snake
-Playing Snake with C++ porting it to use Python for UI.
+Playing Snake with C++ with Python port for UI.

 ## Prerequisites